jeetsukumaran/delineate/docs/index.md

                         (conditional) cumulative probability.
   --report-mle-only     Only report maximum likelihood estimate.
   -p #.##, --report-probability-threshold #.##
-                        Do not report on partitions with constrained (conditional) probability below this threshold.
+                        Do not report on partitions with individual constrained (conditional) probability below this threshold.
 ~~~